GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/kpt/project-services/README.md

   kubectl apply -f .
   ```

-  Note: services that have been applied will have type `gcpservice` in kubectl
+  Note: services that have been applied will have type `gcpservice`

 # License